 To reach Braunwald, take the train going to Linthal Braunwaldbahn (1 hour and 30 minutes from Zurich).
 If you are driving a car, the address of the valley station is Stachelbergstrasse 2, 8783 Linthal.
 From Linthal Braunwald, take the funicular up to Braunwald.
 It is the only connection to Braunwald.

-For more than 100 years, the car-free family village of Braunwald was only accessible with the funicular.
+For more than 100 years, the car-free family village of Braunwald was only accessible with a funicular.
 In fact, in 1907, the entire journey took 20 minutes from the valley up to the mountain village.
 Nowadays, the ride going from Linthal to Braunwald 607 meters higher takes only roughly 6 to 7 minutes.
-The maximum gradient of 64% is very impressive, and those who are lucky might even see some deers, foxes, rabbits, or chamois on the way up.
+The maximum gradient of 64% is very impressive, and those who are lucky might even see some deer, foxes, rabbits, or chamois on the way up.

 From Braunwald, one can choose to take either the cable car from Hüttenberg to Grotzenbüel area (1,561 meters) or Burstberg to Gumen area.